 And whirlwind-Em managed to grab her dinner, extra soda, and her glass and rush off to her bedroom before Foster had even let go of him.

 "Okay, that was totally embarrassing."
 Foster was smiling, though.
-In the way she had that said she was enjoying the moment, even if she was still blushing furiously.
+In a way that said she was enjoying the moment, even if she was still blushing furiously.

 "Yeah, it kind of was, wasn't it?"
 He pulled her to him, gently this time.
 "So, you wanted to tell me something?"